SIam27/SIam27.github.io/QCFIRSTReadme.md

 ### Course list displays offered classes
 ### Course management page is accessed by instructor only
 ### Students can search classes fromt the enrollment page's search option
+### Course Management,Enrollment and Search pages will be implemented using backend.